Research

 Motivation

 Inspired by the potential of intelligent technologies to improve our lives, I began my M.S. in Computer Science at the University of Pennsylvania (UPenn) in 2020.
 I took the course CIS 522 Deep Learning, which repeatedly raised the question of how we – as developers – can design more ethical algorithms.
 Interested in how the industry approaches the topic, I reached out to former colleagues and contacts, asking about how their companies manage the ethical implications of AI.
 Surprisingly, no one had an answer.
 They weren’t managing adverse outcomes at all because they didn’t know how.
-The problem was confirmed when I dived into research on the topic: Compared to the technical advancements in AI, the area of technical AI safety is significantly understudied.
-Novel, complex autonomous systems are being developed without devoting enough time to their potential negative implications and how developers can mitigate them.
 Given the increasing use of such systems throughout society, this sparked my interest in contributing to research in responsible AI.

 Gen ZEO Top Talents Under Awards 2019, winners of the category ‘Entrepreneurship’